Sepsis recognition and management

 • This is a priority and should be tasked to an experienced clinician.

-• Patients with central vascular access devices (CVAD) should have these accessed.
+• Patients with CVAD in-situ should have these accessed.

 Blood tests